rprtr258/lish/ink/ink/README.md

 $ ink < main.ink
 ```
 2. Use `ink main.ink` to execute an Ink script file.
 3. Invoke `ink` without flags to start an interactive repl session, and start typing Ink code.
-You can run files in this context by importing Ink files into the context using the `import` builtin function, like `import('main')`.
+You can run files in this context by importing Ink files into the context using the `import` builtin function, like `import('main.ink')`.
 (Note that we remove the `.ink` file extension when we call `import`.)

 Additionally, you can also invoke an Ink script with a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)).
 Mark the _first line_ of your Ink program file with this directive, which tells the operating system to run the program file with `ink`, which will then accept this file and run it for you when you execute the file.